Robert II of Capua: Exile, return, and capture

 He spent most of the next fifteen years in exile in Germany.
 When Alfonso died in 1144, Roger made his fourth son William prince.
 However, following Roger's death in 1154, there was a revolt on the mainland, led by Robert II of Basunvilla, cousin of the new king William I.

 When William was excommunicated by Pope Adrian IV, and with (unjustified) rumours that the Emperor Frederick I Barbarossa was set to invade southern Italy, Prince Robert was tempted to make a comeback.
 He swore homage to Adrian retook Capua (1155), taking advantage of William's serious illness.
 However, in the spring of 1156 William recovered and took a fleet to the mainland.
 He dealt, first, with the more serious threat from Robert of Basunvilla and the other Apulian and Campanian rebels, but then he turned to Capua.
 Robert was captured.
-He might have been executed as a traitor, but instead William sent him as a prisoner to Palermo, where he was possibly blinded.
+He might have been executed as a traitor, but instead William sent him as a prisoner to Palermo, where he was possibly blinded: according to the Annales Casinenses, Robbertus de Surrento was blinded and died soon after.